Home

 Question 1: Hi Tasha, thanks for sharing your time with us today.
 Please introduce yourself to our visitors who may not be familiar with you, and use this opportunity to tell us where we can find you on the web as well as any projects you are working on.

 Thank you so much for having me!
 My full name is Tasha Osborn.
 I’m a New York City native, but I currently reside in Georgia.

-My website is: Still a Woman
+I had a website - Still a Woman.
 Initially, its objective was to uplift women living with Multiple Sclerosis and other illnesses, however, men are a part of it and so very welcome!
 How can they not be?
 Our struggle is their struggle.
 I also have a radio show on Blog Talk Radio every other Saturday at 6:00PM.
 The website is: Mocha Soul.
 Lastly, I am working on my first book.

 Question 2: You have several things going on.
 Do you also work outside the home and do the affects of MS (fatigue, weakness, or other symptoms) limit how much you can do?